yochannah/carpentries.org/pages/membership.md

 <strong>Workshops</strong>

-Each Platinum membership includes 6 centrally-organised workshops\* and unlimited self-organised workshops.\*\*
+Each Platinum membership includes 6 centrally-organised workshops\* and unlimited Self-Organised workshops.\*\*

 <strong>Discounts</strong>

 * Instructor Trainers - Organisations supporting [Instructor Trainers](https://docs.carpentries.org/topic_folders/instructor_training/duties_agreement.html) earn a $5,000 discount on membership per active Instructor Trainer.
 This discount does not apply to potential future Instructor Trainers who will take part in Instructor Trainer Training during the membership year.
 * Regional Coordinators - Organisations supporting a [Regional Coordinator](https://docs.carpentries.org/topic_folders/regional_communities/regional_coordinators.html) earn a $10,000 discount on membership.
-The typical workload for a Regional Coordinator is 35 centrally-organised workshops per year (not including self-organised workshops).
+The typical workload for a Regional Coordinator is 35 centrally-organised workshops per year (not including Self-Organised workshops).
 If workshop demand rises above that level, we may bring on a second Regional Coordinator in your region.
 * Community Leaders - In limited cases, individuals carrying out significant community leadership roles may earn a $10,000 discount on membership for their institution.

 Discounts listed above are limited and available only in cases where a potential member organisation's